 Dive Depth

 The deepest dive ever recorded for a sperm whale has been almost 3 km deep.
-Humans only can reach these depths with artificial capsules, like submarines.
-How sperm whales can cope with the enormous pressure down there is still not fully understood.📚 Similar Scientific Articles
+Humans can only reach these depths with artificial capsules, like submarines.
+How sperm whales can cope with the enormous pressure down there is still not fully understood.

 Sperm Whales Dive Cycle

-However, we already know a lot about the common dive cycle of this species.
-After resting at the surface for around 10 minutes sperm whales breathe out one last time and start the deep dive by showing their famous fluke.
-Then, they will be diving for usually 40-60 minutes, but sometimes longer.
+However, we already know a lot about this species’ common dive cycle.
+After resting at the surface for around 10 minutes, sperm whales breathe out one last time and start the deep dive by showing their famous fluke.
+Then, they will usually dive for 40–60 minutes, but sometimes longer.
 The longest recorded dive has lasted almost two hours!

 And now you are probably asking yourself what these guys are doing down there for so long?